Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: DISCUSSION

-The EDC-based representation benefits strongly from incorporating noise into the model: tests 3 and 4 show consistent improvements in EDC estimation with little difference between linear and logarithmic scales.
-Conversely, in Tests 1 and 2, the linear scale performed better, a result due to the logarithmic transform disproportionately amplifying differences near the noise floor, which consequently yielded greater errors when the target reached the noise floor.
-Overall, the linear EDC scale down-weights differences in low-amplitude regions (such as the noise floor), which makes it more robust when background noise is present.
+The EDC-based representation benefits strongly from incorporating noise into the model: in the presence of Gaussian noise, the noise-aware tests show overall improvements in MAE with small differences between linear and logarithmic scales.
+Conversely, in the noise-agnostic case, the linear scale performed better (see Tables~\ref{tb:mae_optimization} and ~\ref{tb:fitting_real}), a result due to the logarithmic scale disproportionately amplifying differences near the noise floor.
+Overall, the linear EDC down-weights differences in low-amplitude regions (such as the noise floor), which makes it more robust when background noise is present but might prevent it to fit finer nuances when fitting on real data (Table~\ref{tb:fitting_real}).
+The results in Table~\ref{tb:fitting_real} also show that colored noise, such as that from the TAU dataset, presents an easier optimization scenario.

 In this study, we used a low-order low-pass shelving filter, which yields smooth transitions between octave bands and motivates the use of one-octave resolution in the EDC.
-For more complex filter designs, such as GEQ and PEQ, a higher frequency resolution in the loss function is advisable to capture spectral nuances.
-For even higher frequency resolutions, the energy decay relief (EDR) \cite{jot1992analysis} can be used.
-The EDR is based on the Schroeder backward integration (Eq.~\ref{eq:edc_schroeder}) of the STFT rather than the impulse response.
+For more complex filter designs, such as GEQ and PEQ, a higher frequency resolution in the loss function is advisable.
+For even higher frequency resolutions, the EDR can be used.
 We expect the results to be similar to those obtained with EDC-based losses, given the commutative nature of the operations.

-In these experiments, we deliberately design the noise $w_2$ based on the SNR level used when synthesizing the target response.
-In a practical scenario, one would need to employ a technique to estimate the noise floor from a measured RIR \cite{abel2010methods}.
+In these experiments, we deliberately added the noise $w_2(t)$ to the system's IR at a predefined SNR level, or estimated the noise sequence from the tail of the measured RIR.
 Alternatively, a noise sequence with learnable spectral energy could be incorporated into the reverberation model.
 A detailed study of the training framework required for such an approach is left for future work.

-Taken together, these findings indicate that (1) including a background-noise model is important both for accuracy and for faster convergence, (2) in $\mathcal{L}_{\textrm{EDC}}$ the choice of the scale (linear vs. logarithmic) affects robustness to the noise floor, and (3) in $\mathcal{L}_{\textrm{MSS}}$ allowing some additional degrees of freedom in the model might reduce errors introduced by noise.
+Taken together, these findings indicate that: including a background-noise model is important both for accuracy and for faster convergence; in $\mathcal{L}_{\textrm{EDC}}$ the choice of the scale (linear vs. logarithmic) affects robustness to the noise floor; $\mathcal{L}_{\textrm{MSS}}$ yields competitive results only in the noise-aware setting and when additional degrees of freedom are permitted in the model.